Frequently Asked Questions

 Reimbursement is calculated in accordance to the policy and guidelines established by the Ministry of Health.
 Claims are reimbursed in accordance with the PRELOD policy.
 Reimbursement of eligible out-of-pocket expenses and the loss of income after surgery subsidy are subject to the PRELOD policy guidelines.
 All categories have an upper limit that can be claimed.
 For further details on eligibility criteria please review the PRELOD policy.

-Ontario Health (Trillium Gift of Life Network) administers a Ministry of Health program (Transplant Patient Expense Reimbursement or TPER) to reimburse patients waiting for heart, heart-lung, or lung, and small bowel transplantation who are required to relocate near the transplant hospital for the purposes of transplantation.
+Ontario Health (Trillium Gift of Life Network) administers a Ministry of Health program (Transplant Patient Expense Reimbursement or TPER) to reimburse patients waiting for heart, heart-lung, lung, small bowel, require a Ventricular Assistance Device (VAD) implant as a bridge to transplant and are required to relocate near their transplant hospital for the purposes of transplantation.
 Patients may apply for reimbursement of qualified relocation accommodation expenses incurred as of May 1, 2009.
 For more information: TPER Background and TPER Application Form.

 PRELOD covers expenses incurred for appointments to a living donation program for living donor testing, a living donor procedure, or follow-up visits, up to 12 months after the procedure.